Journey into Fear (novel): Analysis

 As common in Ambler's books, the protagonist is not a professional spy, and is clearly out of his depth.
 Indeed, the chief Nazi treats him with open contempt, which for much of the book seems amply justified.
 Yet ultimately the German professional pays dearly for underestimating this amateur — another plot element which was to be repeated in later Ambler books.
 The book came to be regarded as a classic among spy thrillers, setting out what became some of the genre's basic conventions and immensely influencing later works including the James Bond series.

+In fact, Ian Fleming's From Russia With Love shares many plot elements with Journey into Fear.
+In both books, the protagonist sets out on several days of a journey westwards from Istanbul, during which his life would be in dire danger at every moment; in both there is a Turkish ally who was supposed to guard the protagonist's back but who gets murdered, leaving the protagonist completely exposed; and in both the protagonist is captured by his foes, comes very close to being summarily killed, and is only able to survive and turn the tables by a desperate last-minute improvisation.
+Though James Bond, unlike Ambler's Graham, is an experienced professional spy, he walks into the trap just as naively as the amateur Graham.

 Part of the book's lasting charm is its capturing the atmosphere and mindset of the "Phony War" phase during which it was written: France is standing strong and nobody predicts the fall of France within a few months; the Italians are strictly neutral and there is no suggestion that they are about to ally with Germany against Britain; and so on.
 From the book it seems that Ambler—like many Britons at the time of writing—expected the war to be more or less a replay of the First World War.

 Turkey, neutral for most of the Second World War, was a potential important participant.
 Both Britain and Germany spent considerable effort in trying to get Turkey to join the war on their side - or, failing that, at least ensure it does not join the other side.
 Thus, though the plot of Ambler's book is fictional, it is set against a very concrete and real background - and at the time of writing, no one could have known for certain what Turkey's part in the war would be.

-According to Norman Stone, Amber's early novels are "halfway between Buchan and Bond, and the difference is the cinema."
+According to Norman Stone, Ambler's early novels are "halfway between Buchan and Bond, and the difference is the cinema."
 Thrillers had to be fast-paced to compete with films.
 Ambler himself had worked on many films.
-Stone praised Amber's research on Turkey and Istanbul, and suggested the Orson Welles film adaptation was made as part of a propaganda campaign to encourage Turkey to give up its neutrality in World War 2.
+Stone praised Ambler's research on Turkey and Istanbul, and suggested the Orson Welles film adaptation was made as part of a propaganda campaign to encourage Turkey to give up its neutrality in World War 2.